MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 After deploying Microsoft 365 Apps, you can deploy additional languages for Office.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

 1. If you're deploying languages from a local source, make sure the languages are available at that source.
-For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).
+For more details, see [Download the installation files for Microsoft 365 Apps](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-microsoft-365-apps).
 2. If you use a local source, we recommend that you [use the Office Content Delivery Network (CDN) as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).
 3. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Language Pack** as the Additional Product in the Products section.
 4. In the Language section, select the additional languages you want to install.